National Tramway Museum

-The National Tramway Museum, operating under the name Crich Tramway Village, is a transport museum located at Crich, in the Peak District of the English county of Derbyshire.
+The National Tramway Museum is a transport museum located in the village and civil parish of Crich, in the Amber Valley district of Derbyshire, England.
 The museum's collection of trams is officially designated as being of national importance and encompasses the 1860s to the present day.
 The museum is set within a reconstructed historic village, featuring a traditional public house, café, period-style sweetshop, and a tram depot.
 Many of the trams are fully operational and provide rides for visitors along a scenic route that runs through the village and into the surrounding countryside.

 The museum is operated by the Tramway Museum Society, a registered charity which receives no funding from local or central government and relies on admission charges and donations.
+Over the years, the museum has also been known as the Crich Tramway Museum and the Crich Tramway Village, but in early 2026 it announced that it was reverting to the National Tramway Museum name.